ibm-cloud-docs/hp-virtual-servers/byoi.md

 You must provide the "Fingerprint" and the "Path to the public key" that you used when you signed the image by using Red Hat signing when you run the `hpvs registration-create` command, and are prompted for the "Fingerprint", and the "Path to the file containing the image public key".

 Complete the following steps to sign the images:
-1. Create a batch file.
+1. Create a batch file and add the following content to it:
    ```sh
    Key-Type: RSA
    Key-Length: 4096